174 dead after fans stampede to exit Indonesian soccer match

 Associated Press

-MALANG, Indonesia (AP) — Panic and a chaotic run for exits after police fired tear gas at an Indonesian soccer match to drive away rioting fans left at least 174 dead, most of whom were trampled upon or suffocated, making it one of the deadliest sports events in the world.
+MALANG, Indonesia (AP) — The death toll from panic at an Indonesian soccer match climbed to 174, most of whom trampled to death after police fired tear gas to dispel riots Saturday, making it one of the deadliest sports events in the world.

-Attention immediately focused on the police use of tear gas, which is banned at soccer stadiums by FIFA.
-The president of the world soccer body called the deaths at the stadium “a dark day for all involved in football and a tragedy beyond comprehension,” while President Joko Widodo ordered an investigation of security procedures.

 Riots broke out after the game ended Saturday evening with host Arema FC of East Java’s Malang city losing to Persebaya of Surabaya 3-2.

-Disappointed with their team’s loss, thousands of supporters of Arema, known as “Aremania,” reacted by throwing bottles and other objects at players and soccer officials.
-Witnesses said fans flooded the Kanjuruhan Stadium pitch and demanded that Arema management explain why, after 23 years of undefeated home matches against rival Persebaya, this one ended in a loss.
+Disappointed after their team’s loss, thousands of supporters of Arema, known as “Aremania,” reacted by throwing bottles and other objects at players and soccer officials.
+Fans flooded the Kanjuruhan Stadium pitch in protest and demanded that Arema management explain why, after 23 years of undefeated home games, this match ended in a loss, witnesses said.

-The violence spread outside the stadium where at least five police vehicles were toppled and set ablaze.
+The rioting spread outside the stadium where at least five police vehicles were toppled and set ablaze amid the chaos.
 Riot police responded by firing tear gas, including toward the stadium’s stands, causing panic among the crowd.
+Tear gas is banned at soccer stadiums by FIFA.

-Some suffocated and others were trampled as hundreds of people ran to the exit to avoid the tear gas.
+Some suffocated and others were trampled as hundreds of people ran to the exit in an effort to avoid the tear gas.
 In the chaos, 34 died at the stadium, including two officers, and some reports include children among the casualties.

-“We have already done a preventive action before finally firing the tear gas as (fans) began to attack the police, acting anarchically and burning vehicles,” East Java police chief Nico Afinta said in a news conference early Sunday.
+“We have already done a preventive action before finally firing the tear gas as (fans) began to attack the police, acting anarchically and burning vehicles,” said East Java Police chief Nico Afinta in a news conference early Sunday.

-More than 300 were rushed to hospitals but many died on the way and during a treatment, Afinta said.
+More than 300 were rushed to nearby hospitals to treat injuries but many died on the way and during a treatment, Afinta said.

-East Java’s Vice Gov. Emil Dardak told Kompas TV the death toll had climbed to 174, while more than 100 injured people are receiving intensive treatment in eight hospitals, 11 of them in critical condition.
+East Java’s Vice Gov. Emil Dardak told Kompas TV in an interview Sunday the death toll has climbed to 174, while more than 100 injured people are receiving intensive treatment in eight hospitals without any charge, 11 of them in critical condition.

 Television reports showed police and rescuers evacuating the injured and carrying the dead to ambulances.

 Grieving relatives waited for information about their loved ones at Malang’s Saiful Anwar General Hospital.
-Others tried to identify the bodies laid at a morgue while medical workers put identification tag on the bodies of the victims.
+Others tried to identify the bodies laid at a morgue.

+Indonesia’s president Joko Widodo expressed his deep condolences for the dead in televised remarks Sunday.

-“I deeply regret this tragedy and I hope this is the last soccer tragedy in this country, don’t let another human tragedy like this happen in the future,” Widodo said in a televised speech.
+“I deeply regret this tragedy and I hope this is the last soccer tragedy in this country, don’t let another human tragedy like this happen in the future,” Widodo said.
 “We must continue to maintain sportsmanship, humanity and a sense of brotherhood of the Indonesian nation.”

+He also ordered PSSI to temporarily suspend Liga 1 until it could be evaluated and security procedures improved.

-Youth and Sports Minister Zainudin Amali also expressed his regrets that “this tragedy happened when we were preparing for soccer game activities, both national and international level.”
+Youth and Sports Minister Zainudin Amali also expressed his regret that “this tragedy happened when we were preparing for soccer game activities, both national and international level.”

 Indonesia is due to host the 2023 FIFA U-20 World Cup from May 20 to June 11, with 24 participating teams.
 As the host, the country automatically qualifies for the cup.